flyingmutant/siphash/README.md

 # Intro

 This is a naïve yet portable C implementation of the SipHash-2-4 pseudo-random function.
+100 LOC, no macros.

 To learn more about SipHash, please visit the [official website](https://www.131002.net/siphash/) or read the [research paper](https://131002.net/siphash/siphash.pdf).